rssed

 Maybe don't navigate(-1) in Remix/React Router 🔗

-OAuth2 for Backend-for-Frontend 🔗
+Using OAuth2 in a Backend for Frontend 🔗

 Securely handle OAuth2 in a Backend-for-Frontend (BFF) with React Router, keeping tokens off the frontend for better security [...]